Yhatoh/sms-bot/README.md

 There is one important variable called `NAME_DB`, which contains the name of the database (in case there is another season, just change it).
 Future work: make this variable updateable from discord.

-Also, this bot assumes voice chats in the server will not change in the next years :) .
+Also, this bot assumes the Twitch accounts that streams the matches will not change in the next years :) .

 To start the bot, just run `npm run start`.